Today we’re sharing the basics of the AIP diet, as well as tips and tricks for tackling the AIP lifestyle!

 Gut health has been in and out of the public zeitgeist for centuries, but autoimmune diseases, leaky guts, and paleo diets have dramatically risen in popularity over the past one hundred years.

-The AIP diet is a somewhat new approach to treating autoimmune diseases and focuses on reducing the stress you put on your gut — allowing to heal before reintroducing inflammatory foods (more on that in a bit).
+The AIP diet is a somewhat new approach to treating autoimmune diseases and focuses on reducing the stress you put on your gut — allowing it to heal before reintroducing inflammatory foods (more on that in a bit).

 The AIP diet isn’t about calorie reduction; it’s focused on eliminating certain food types that are linked to gut health.